Khushal2108/Mining-the-Bitcoin-Transaction-Network/README.md

  The Bitcoin transaction network operates with in a decentralized system,where transactions are recorded on the blockchain ledger.
- This ecosystem is rich with intricate financial interactions.Our study takes a deep dive into understanding this network,focusing on key elements like its structure, identifying communities,and using spectral clustering,and identifying the most endorsed nodes.
+ This ecosystem is rich with intricate financial interactions.
+This study takes a deep dive into understanding this network,focusing on key elements like its structure, identifying communities,and using spectral clustering,and identifying the most endorsed nodes.